 4. Teach your child what tablets, mobile phones and computers are really for.

-Help them use it to learn new skills and polish old ones.
-No doubt there are educational games available but when children play games even if they are learning through them, they are still games.
+Help them use technology to learn new skills and polish old ones.
+No doubt there are educational games available, but even if they are learning through them, they are still games.

-The best way to teach kids that electronic devices are tools, is by showing them all the great things that they can do with them!
+The best way to teach kids that electronic devices are tools, is by showing them all the great things that they can be used for do!